-Meals by day of the week, early 20th century, England
+Meals by day of the week and time of day, early 20th Century

 Extracted from the memoirs of the webmaster's mother (1906-2002) and edited by the webmaster with further research and firsthand contributions from others

-The menu for all our meals when I was a child in the early 1900s was dictated by two constraints: There being no fridges to keep food fresh and cooking had to fit in with the woman's other work.
+When I was a child in early 1900s England, the menu for all our meals was dictated by two constraints: There were no fridges to keep food fresh and cooking had to fit in with the woman's other work.
 Yes, it was always the woman's work, even though she relied heavily on the help of her children.
-If you bear both of these constraints in mind, you will understand why our menus for the week were more or less fixed, although of course there were always the slight variations and treats.
+If you bear both of these two constraints in mind, you will understand why our menus for the week were more or less fixed, although of course there were always the slight variations and treats.

-On Sunday there was always a roast meal - and I mean always - because it provided the framework for the menu for the rest of the week.
-It was generally roast beef which has its own page and in-season vegetables.
-It was served with masses of in-season vegetables, with fruit pie afterwards.
+On Sunday there was always a roast meal in the middle of the day - and I mean always - because it provided the framework for the menu for the rest of the week.
+It was generally roast beef which has its own page and seasonal vegetables.
+It was served with masses of fresh vegetables, with fruit pie afterwards.

 It was fairly usual on a Sunday evening to have cold sliced meat from the roast and its left-over vegetables for supper, followed by cold fruit pie.